JithLord/BlackOutPoetry/README.md

 ## IMPORTANT
 You are free to use the code from this repository.
 Please do give us credits anytime you use the code or refer to the code.

+## How to use
+Run the main.py file

 ### Functionality completed
 - [x] Encode text within Images
 - [x] Decode text from Images